claudiadast/psychcore-test/docs/conf.rst

 	# Docker
 	DOCKER_ACCOUNT:

-Each field must have a value for the pipeline to run.
 Listed below are descriptions for each of the fields.
+Please note that the GCP-related parameters only need to be filled in if you are running downstream processes on the pipeline's resulting VCF.
 For more information about the yaml file format, see the `official yaml website`_.

 *Infrastructure configuration*